rizsotto/Bear/README.md

 - [googletest](https://github.com/google/googletest) >= 1.10
 - [lit](https://pypi.org/project/lit/0.7.1/) >= 0.7

-Install from packages on Fedora 32
+Install dependencies from packages on Fedora 32

-    dnf install json-devel spdlog-devel fmt-devel grpc-devel grpc-plugins
+    dnf install json-devel spdlog-devel fmt-devel grpc-devel grpc-plugins dnf install gtest-devel gmock-devel # optional for running the tests

+Install dependencies from packages on Arch

+    pacman -S grpc spdlog fmt nlohmann-json
+    pacman -S gtest gmock # optional for running the tests

 ### Build commands

 Ideally, you should build Bear in a separate build directory.

+    cmake -DENABLE_UNIT_TESTS=OFF -DENABLE_FUNC_TESTS=OFF $BEAR_SOURCE_DIR
+    make all
+    make install

+You can configure the build process with passing arguments to cmake.

+To run test during the build process, you will need to install the test frameworks and re-configure the build.
+For unit testing Bear uses googletest, which will be built from source if you not install it before.

+    # install `lit` the functional test framework into a python virtualenv
+    mkvirtualenv bear
+    pip install lit
+    # it's important to re-run the configure step again
     cmake $BEAR_SOURCE_DIR
     make all
-    make install # to install
-    make check   # to run tests
+    make check
-    make package # to make packages

-You can configure the build process with passing arguments to cmake.

 How to use
 ----------

 After installation the usage is like this:

-    bear <your-build-command>
+    bear -- <your-build-command>

 The output file called `compile_commands.json` is saved in the current directory.

 For more options you can check the man page or pass `--help` parameter.
+Note that if you want to pass parameter to Bear, pass those _before_ the `--` sign, everything after that will be the build command.

-Side note: Since `bear` is executing the build command only those commands will be recorded which were actually executed.
+Side note: Since Bear is executing the build command, only those commands will be recorded which were actually executed during the current build.
 Which means if you have already built your project and you re-run the build command with Bear you probably end up to have an empty output.
 (Practically it means you need to run `make clean` before you run `bear make`.)

 Known issues
 ------------